Suggestion: Watch the 5 minutes video tutorial before reading this article

 Indonesia has one of the most promising real estate markets in Southeast Asia, but needs to get some things right first.

-Unfavourable ownership regulations have left foreign investors on the sideline, even if prices for luxury property increased significantly some years ago.
+Unfavorable ownership regulations have left foreign investors on the sideline, even if prices for luxury property increased significantly some years ago.

 Indonesia definitely draws my attention as: